 The 89th Annual Meeting of the Music Library Association will be held in Norfolk, VA from February 26 – March 1, 2020.
-The MLA Program Committee invites proposals for program content until 11:59 p.m. on Friday, May 3rd, 2019.
+The MLA Program Committee invites proposals for program content until 8am Pacific Standard Time on Monday May 6, 2019.

 The Music Library Association Annual Meeting is open to anyone with an interest in music libraries, music collections, or music librarianship.
 We encourage proposals that are topically or practically relevant to these areas.
 We especially encourage proposals addressing new or emerging areas.
 We welcome proposals from library, archives, and information technology professionals, students, faculty, and others.
 MLA members and non-members may submit proposals.

 Poster presentations take place within a specified conference time block.
 Other types of sessions may be 25, 55, or 85 minutes in length.

 If your committee, subcommittee, interest group, chapter, task force, or user group needs space for a business meeting in Norfolk during the MLA 2020 Annual Meeting, please fill out the meeting room request form by Friday, May 10th, 2019.

 MLA Annual Meeting proposals are peer-reviewed by members of the Program Committee.
 Proposals should address:

 Proposals will be evaluated on the strength of the abstract, based on the above criteria.